 What Different Types of Loan Are There?

 A secured loan is a loan that is taken out “against” something.
 It’ll usually be a piece of property that you own, like a car, a piece of jewellery, or even your house.
 The idea is that you get yourself an independent appraisal of that item’s value, and you put it up as collateral.
-You can then take out a loan up to the value of that item, with the understanding that if you don’t pay back the loan it will be repossessed.
+You can then take out a loan up to the value of that item, with the understanding that if you don’t pay back the loan, it will be repossessed.
 The benefit of a secured loan is that you will generally not be penalised if you have a poor credit history.
 The reason is that if you’re borrowing against a physical item, the lender knows they can always take that to get back the value of the loan.

 There is a third option, which is a guarantor loan.
 This is basically a kind of secured loan, but instead of lending against the value of an item, you’re lending against the promise made by a nominated guarantor.
-The guarantor is someone who agrees to assume partial responsibility of the debt’s repayments.
-So if they have a good financial history and you don’t, you can use them to be able to get approved for your loan.
+The guarantor is someone who agrees to assume partial responsibility for the debt’s repayments.
+So if they have a good financial history and you don’t, you can use them to get approved for your loan.
 It’s important to understand the ramifications of that, however, for both you and your guarantor.
 If you do not make your repayments, the guarantor will be held responsible and chased for the money as well as you, and their credit could be damaged.

 The Difference Between Personal and Business Loans

 Generally, personal loans won’t be secured against anything, so you won’t need to worry about owning your own home or vehicle.
 But this means the success of your application will depend on you having a good enough credit history.
-If during the course of your financial check they discover you have had previous financial difficulties, it may make your application unsuccessful.
+If, during the course of your financial check, they discover you have had previous financial difficulties, it may make your application unsuccessful.

 Does Being Self-employed Matter?

 If you’re looking for a loan and you’re self-employed, you might find it a little difficult to get your foot in the door with some companies.
 This is because, as we have already established, most loans are awarded based on nothing more than the likelihood of the applicant paying it back.
-If you’re self-employed, there might be a perceived risk that your financial future is reasonably uncertain.
+Therefore, if you’re self-employed, there might be a perceived risk that your financial future is reasonably uncertain.

-There are however ways that you can give yourself the best possible chance when it comes to getting a self-employed loan.
+There are, however, ways that you can give yourself the best possible chance when it comes to getting a self-employed loan.

 What Do You Need to Do?